 The more you deviate from your predictions, the more costs you incur that take away from your bottom line.
 And in today’s increasingly globalized marketplace, a myriad of factors (longer lag times, shipping across borders, accounting for demand across multiple markets) add layers of complexities to those predictions.
-With so many factors at stake, one thing’s for certain: an accurate forecast is more critical than ever.
+With so many factors at stake, one thing’s for certain: an accurate sales forecast method is more critical than ever.
 Here are some key strategies that can help.

 A Critical Look at the Components